Mte90/PenMode-QT/Readme.md

 #PenMode-QT

-Frontend made it with pyqt.
+Frontend for Penmode made with pyqt.

 Require python 3!

+##How to use

+penmode.py [-t domain.tld]